From the Beginning: Key Transitions in the First 15 Years of DNSSEC: Introduction

-In this work, we propose to represent the complexity of key transitions by identifying which elements are necessary to measure (which we define as the \emph{anatomy of DNSSEC key transitions}), and a measurement methodology to quantify key transitions seen in the wild.
-By using our anatomy and transition model as a \emph{platform}, we are able to model key transition behaviors in the wild from both RFCs~\cite{rfc5011,rfc7583} and from related work in the literature~\cite{wang2014emergency}.
-Our measurements cover $\approx$19~million key transitions during 2005-2020, the first 15~years of DNSSEC deployment.
-They reveal a significant amount of heterogeneity in key transitions, many of which deviate significantly from standards without necessarily reducing security.
+In this work, we propose a novel method to precisely model DNSSEC key transitions and apply this to analyze and classify the data from the first 15 years of DNSSEC deployment (2005--2020).
+We define the composing elements required by our model as the \emph{anatomy of DNSSEC key transitions}.
+Furthermore, we propose a measurement methodology to quantify key transitions observed in the wild.
+By using our anatomy and transition model, we are able to model key transition behaviors in the wild from both RFCs~\cite{rfc5011,rfc7583} and from related work in the literature~\cite{wang2014emergency}.
+Our measurements cover $\approx$~19~million key transitions.
+They reveal a significant amount of operational heterogeneity, many of which deviate significantly from standards without necessarily degrading security.
+Our contributions in this work are threefold:

-Our contributions in this work are threefold: \begin{enumerate} \item {\bf Anatomy:} We first examine the timing features of keys being transitioned and propose an \emph{anatomy of DNSSEC key transitions}, which defines a candidate set of measures that are necessary to characterize key transitions. \item {\bf Transition Classification:} Based on this anatomy, we present a novel methodology, which we use to illustrate that key transitions seen in the wild can be concisely quantified and analyzed. \item {\bf Platform and Data set:} Finally, to illustrate the generality of this work, we present measurements of operational key transitions that span 15 years of DNSSEC's deployment, covering a number of notable events that are not fully analyzed by related works (see \autoref{fig:timeline}). \end{enumerate}
+\begin{enumerate} \item {\bf Anatomy:} We examine the timing features of keys while transitioning and propose an \emph{anatomy of DNSSEC key transitions}, which defines a candidate set of measures that are necessary to measurably characterize key transitions. \item {\bf Transition classification:} Based on our proposed anatomy, we present a novel methodology, which we use to concisely quantify and analyze key transitions. \item {\bf Longitudinal study:} To illustrate the generality of this work, we present measurements of operational key transitions that span 15 years of DNSSEC deployment, covering a number of notable events that have not been fully analyzed by related works (see \autoref{fig:timeline}). \end{enumerate}